+What ghee is?
+If we trace the uses of ghee, we will find it is a pretty old dairy product.
 From the ancient age, ghee is being used traditionally in Asian and Middle East culinary processes.

 The traditional indigenous method is suitable for making a small quantity of ghee and it is not the right process for commercial ghee manufacturing.
 There are four methods of ghee production other than the traditional method.

-In terms of dairy technology ghee is the clarified version of dairy milk butter, which is free from lactose and casein.
-This butter gets separated when it is boiled consistently and ultimately the butter gets separated into liquid fats and milk solids.
+In terms of dairy technology, ghee is the clarified version of dairy milk butter, which is free from lactose and casein.
+This butter gets separated when it is boiled consistently, and ultimately the butter gets separated into liquid fats and milk solids.

 What ghee is?